ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### Art pipeline

-Make blender -> game as easy as possible
+Make transition from blender -> game as easy as possible

 * Blender
     * Pros